dymmond/edgy/docs/fields.md

 When overwritten after evaluation the fields are still lingering around.

-You can also overwrite from CompositeField generated fields in subclasses regardless if the CompositeField used absorb_existing_fields.
+You can also overwrite from CompositeField generated fields in subclasses regardless if the CompositeField used absorb_existing_fields inside.

 You may want to use **ExcludeField** to remove fields.